riccardopaltrinieri/rickVideo/README.md

 for the React frontend).

 ## Usage
-Fill the [aws file](src/main/resources/aws.properties) with the keys of your aws profile Run the [main application](src/main/java/com/rickpalt/rickvideo/RickVideoApplication.java) in the java IDE, or you can create the jar with maven and run it in the terminal with the command:
+Fill the [aws file](src/main/resources/aws.properties) with the keys of your aws profile.
+Run the [main application](src/main/java/com/rickpalt/rickvideo/RickVideoApplication.java) in the java IDE, or you can create the jar with maven and run it in the terminal with the command:
 ```sh